cammp325/access-adventure/README.md

 [x] The system will allow users to connect their profiles to Instagram and other social media.

-[...]
-The system will collect information about a user, including parameters related to the type of adventure, skill level, preferences, and attitude.
+[x] The system will collect information about a user, including parameters related to the type of adventure, skill level, preferences, and attitude.
 Examples of adventures include skiing, backpacking, travel, hiking, holidate, etc.